If glittering, azure water meeting pure white sands of a blissfully remote beach is your holiday desire, then Lombok whispers your name.

 Back in Lombok, traditional villages, coconut groves and the sea surround the small tourist town of Senggigi.
 It is the go-to spot for ATMs, pharmacy and a few cafés and restaurants.

 Lombok is fabulous for waterfalls that float the imagination.
 Rent a bike, hire a driver or take a tour to one of the many waterfalls on the island.
-Don’t expect a morning café latte at these stunning places, instead, have a dip in a spring feed pool in an absolute privacy.
+Don’t expect a morning café latte at these stunning places, instead, have a dip in a spring feed pool in absolute privacy.

 A quick detour to Bayan takes travellers to an ancient 16th-century bamboo mosque and the Balinese Narmada Summer Palace.
 Further on the island is the Mayura Water Palace, which was built in 1744 for Balinese royalty.
-It has a Hall of Tranquillity and pavilions accessed by a moated causeway.
+It has a Hall of Tranquility and pavilions accessed by a moated causeway.

 Lombok is an epic destination for surf beaches and remote breaks that have little, if any, line up.
 From Kuta in the South – with its Seger Beach righter handers, Senggigi Anjungan breaks in the North and Desert Point Bangko Bangko that was once voted as “the best wave in the world” by an Australian surf magazine.
 Lombok has awesome waves.

-Scuba divers will adore the diversity of dive sites that include underwater pinnacles 50 metres down plus manta ray points and coral gardens for beginners.
+Scuba divers will adore the diversity of dive sites that include underwater pinnacles 50–metres down, plus manta ray points and coral gardens for beginners.
 Abundant fish, sharks and rays fill the coral with mesmerising forms and colours.

-Tanjung, A Sasak Market Village
+Tanjung, a Sasak Market Village

 Traditional markets are brilliant with colours and fragrances.
 There is no better place to buy fresh and exotic fruits and vegetables, plus arts and crafts ranging from hand-woven fabrics to rattan baskets and hand-hewn clay pots made according to ancient practices that have been passed down families for centuries.

 When staying at a luxury villa, the resident chef will shop among these exotic traders for daily supplies.
 As you would expect, the seafood is extraordinary.
-Lobsters, prawns, snapper and sweet briny oysters all locally caught from fisher folk working their wooden outriggers.
+Lobsters, prawns, snapper and sweet briny oysters all locally caught from fisherfolk working their wooden outriggers.
 You can’t get seafood fresher than these ones.

 Lombok is calling.
 Are you coming?
 Book a villa now at charming Lombok.